Steps to success

 - The Planet Protectors Academy’s Keep Cool Program is an engaging, curriculum-linked digital classroom resource that teaches elementary students about environmental issues.
 The program inspires students to become climate action superheroes and change their energy and transportation habits.

-- Clean Air for Kids is an innovative program developed in the City of Hamilton to educate elementary students about improving neighborhood air quality.
+- Clean Air for Kids is an innovative program developed in the City of Hamilton to educate elementary students about improving neighbourhood air quality.

 - Making Tracks, developed in Nova Scotia, is a suite of training and resources to build student competence in active travel by foot, bike, scooter, skateboard, and rollerblade.